 In order to incorporate bicycle traffic into the corridor, a traffic study was completed along Severn Avenue from Veterans Memorial Boulevard to W. Esplanade Avenue.
 The existing roadway section generally consists of three (3) travel lanes in each direction and a fifteen foot (15′) wide grass median in the center.
 The Lakeside Shopping Center parking garages and the intersections of Veterans Memorial Boulevard and W. Esplanade Avenue also have right turn lanes.
 The traffic study showed that repurposing a motor vehicle lane in each direction for bicycle use would have minimal effect on traffic.
 Therefore, repurposing one (1) vehicular travel lane into a five foot (5′) bike lane with a two foot (2′) wide buffer from W. Esplanade Avenue to 18th Street was agreed upon by the Stakeholder Advisory Group.
 See existing and conceptual images of Severn Avenue from W. Esplanade to 18th Street in Figures 1.4 and 1.5 below.

-Other proposed enhancements for the Severn Avenue Corridor consists of upgraded roadway lighting, median trellises with plantings to screen the large utility poles, paved, colored medallions and gateway markings, such as arches or pylons, at Veterans Memorial Boulevard, 17th Street, and W. Esplanade Avenue to mark these significant entrance points to Severn Avenue and Fat City.
+Other proposed enhancements for the Severn Avenue Corridor consists of upgraded roadway lighting, landscaping (plants and trees) and colored concrete pavers in the roadway serving as gateway markings at Veterans Memorial Boulevard, 17th Street, and W. Esplanade Avenue to mark these significant entrance points to Severn Avenue and Fat City.